Loading...

 Add Healthy Fats

-Add a source of lean protein, such as grilled chicken or a boiled egg, to help stabilize blood sugar.
+Include a source of lean protein, such as grilled chicken or turkey slices, which can help stabilize blood sugar levels.

 healthspan-mbl